Blairskii/Posession_Proto_Team12_DevCon2/DevCon#2_Group12_Documentation.md

-**Digital Prototype Development - GAME-10016** Group 12 - Jake, Blair and Sergio
+**Digital Prototype Development - GAME-10016 - Rapid Prototype 2** - Group 12 - Jake, Blair and Sergio

 **“_The King and the Fool_” - Design Documentation**